You have a sharp metal object in one hand, and your precious family jewels in the other. What’s wrong with this picture?

 - To quickly summarise:

-- Trim up your pubic area using a decent body trimmer.
+- Trim up your pubic area using a decent body trimmer or a pair of scissors

 - Soften the hair by either taking a shower or rinsing your pubic area with warm water and using shaving lather or soap